yamand16/ExposureCorrection/README.md

 ## Evaluation ##

 We implemented PSNR, SSIM, and PI metrics using Python.
-You can also find the original Matlab implementation of PI metric <a href="https://github.com/roimehrez/PIRM2018">in this page</href>.
-Please follow the instructions to run the original implementation.
+You can also find the original Matlab implementation of PI metric [in this GitHub project.](https://github.com/roimehrez/PIRM2018) Please follow the corresponding instructions to run the original implementation.

 ## Results ##